Some posts contain compensated links. Please read this disclaimer for more info.

 Guide To Ordering Food In Croatia, Speaking Croatian!

-When visiting Croatia, apart from the fantastic beaches, wonderful nature, and charming little places, one thing that comes to mind is definitely great food!
+When visiting Croatia, apart from the fantastic beaches, wonderful nature, and charming little places, one thing that comes to mind is excellent food!
 Wherever you go in Croatia, you will find all sorts of restaurants where you can try delicious local food.
 Here you can find some useful vocabulary to order food in Croatian.

 Types Of Croatian Food